Tyler Biadasz: Dallas Cowboys

 Biadasz was selected by the Dallas Cowboys in the fourth round (146th overall) of the 2020 NFL draft.
 As a rookie, he replaced an injured Joe Looney in the starting lineup of the fifth game against the New York Giants.
 He took over the starting center role for 4 straight games, until suffering a severe calf strain injury during warmups, in the ninth game against the Pittsburgh Steelers.
 He was placed on injured reserve on November 21, 2020.
 He was activated on December 12, 2020.
 Looney started at center in the last 8 contests of the season.

 In 2021, he started all 17 games at center, helping the offense rank number one in the league in yards per game (407) and points per game (31.2).
-In the season opener against the Tampa Bay Buccaneers, he contributed in the blocking of a 400-yard passer and a pair of 100-yard receivers (ninth time in franchise history).
+In the season opener against the Tampa Bay Buccaneers, he contributed in blocking for a 400-yard passer and a pair of 100-yard receivers (ninth time in franchise history).

 In 2022, he started in 16 games at center.
 In Week 17 against the Tennessee Titans, he suffered a high right ankle sprain in the third quarter.
 He was forced to miss the regular-season finale against the Washington Commanders and was replaced with Connor McGovern.
 He returned for the playoffs.
 He participated in the Pro Bowl at the end of the season as the NFC alternate center, since Jason Kelce was playing in the Super Bowl.

 In 2023, he started 16 games at center, helping the team rank fifth in the league in overall offense (371.6 yards per game).
 In the season opener against the New York Giants, he recovered a Tony Pollard fumble near the goal line that led to a touchdown.
 In Week 2 against the New York Jets, he recovered a CeeDee Lamb fumble after sprinting more than 30 yards down the field to keep the drive alive.
 He was declared inactive in Week 3 against the Arizona Cardinals, after suffering a hamstring injury during practice and was replaced with Brock Hoffman.
 He was not re-signed after the season.